-The average number and weight of northern shrimp caught per fishing set in 1°C-temperature bins are displayed in Figs. 2 and 3 for the spring and fall surveys, respectively.
-Significantly higher numbers and weight of shrimp were caught in the 2°-4°C-temperature range during the spring surveys, with much lower numbers in the 1°-2°C and 4°-5°C temperature ranges.
-Shrimp were also found in the -1.5° -1°C and 5-7°C temperature ranges but in very low numbers.
-During the fall surveys most shrimp were caught in the 0°-3°C-temperature range.
+The average number and weight of northern shrimp caught per fishing set in 1°C-temperature bins are displayed in Fig. 2 and 3 for the spring and fall surveys, respectively.
+Significantly higher numbers and weight of shrimp were caught in the 2°-4°C-temperature range during the spring surveys, with much lower numbers in waters with temperatures <2°C and >4°C. During the spring of 2004 most of the shrimp catches were found in the 3°-4°C range with a significant decrease in the overall catches over the previous 2 years.
+Shrimp were also found in the -1.5°-1°C and 5-7°C temperature ranges but in very low numbers.
+During the fall surveys most shrimp were caught in the 1°-3°C-temperature range although there was an increase in the catch rates in the 4°-5°C range in southern areas of NAFO Div.
+3O during the fall of 2003.
 Larger catches were observed in the 2°-4°C-temperature range during the spring compared to the fall, while smaller catches were observed in 0-1°C temperature range during the spring compared to the fall (Fig. 2 and 3).
 This was the result of an apparent shift in shrimp distribution further south and west in over the Grand Bank in colder water during the fall.
 The observed seasonal change in distribution as determined by the surveys was most evident in the northern regions of NAFO Div.
 3L.
 The largest observed catches of shrimp occurred in the fall of 2002 and spring of 2003 in the 2°-3°C-temperature range.
-In general, catch rates and the estimated biomass of northern shrimp has increased substantially during the past three or four years, compared to earlier years of the surveys (Orr et al., 2000, 2001, and 2002).
+In general, catch rates and the estimated biomass of northern shrimp has increased substantially during the past three or four years, compared to earlier years of the surveys (Orr et al. 2000, 2001, and 2002).

-To further partition the thermal habitat of northern shrimp in Div.
-3LNO we computed annual and average cumulative distributions of available temperature and catch number temperature distributions based on data from the surveys for the years 1998-2003 for the spring (Fig. 4) and 1995-2002 for the fall (Fig. 5).
+To further partition the thermal habitat of northern shrimp in 3LNO we computed annual and average cumulative distributions of available temperature and catch number temperature distributions based on data from the surveys for the years 1998-2004 for the spring (Fig. 4) and 1995-2003 for the fall (Fig. 5).
 The average distributions for spring and fall based on all data are displayed in Fig. 6.
 The cumulative frequency distribution of the number of sets for each temperature bin shows the temperature available to the survey and the cumulative distributions of catch numbers show the distribution of catches in relation to the available temperature.
-These preliminary results indicate that <5% of the catches are associated with temperatures <1°C in the spring while about 20-30% of the catches, on average, are associated with temperatures <1°C in the fall.
-In the 1°-2°C range, around 10% were caught in the spring and about 20% in the fall surveys.
-About 80-90% of the shrimp were caught in the

-$2^{\circ}-4^{\circ}C$ temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
-Less than 5% of the shrimp were caught in the both the spring and fall surveys in areas where the bottom temperatures were >3.5°C.
+These preliminary results indicate that <5% of the catches are associated with temperatures $<1^{\circ}$ C in the spring while up to 30% of the catches are associated with temperatures $<1^{\circ}$ C in the fall.
+In the 1° - 2° C range, around 10% were caught in the spring and about 20% in the fall surveys.
+About 80-90% of the shrimp were caught in the 2° - 4° C temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
+Less than 5% of the shrimp were caught in the both the spring and fall surveys in areas where the bottom temperatures were $>3.5^{\circ}$ C. Again a shift in the distribution towards warmer temperatures during the spring of 2004 is evident.